Chapter 91 BWV 205 Zerreisset, zersprenget, zertrümmert die Gruft

 But Aesolus is undeterred and in the following aria he describes and, indeed, demonstrates how he will simply laugh at the quaking cliffs and reigning chaos.
 The ritornello theme (strings with an oboe doubling the violins) is of the opera buffo type, the figuration suggesting the sound of laughing, to be made more explicit when the bass voice enters.

 And when the quaking cliffs and splintering rooftops are mentioned (from bar 35) Bach uses, in rapid succession, three types of string figuration to depict the chaos.
 Firstly (35-8) we hear a spiky semi-quaver idea on the upper strings then (39-42) a disjunctive splintering between first and second violins and finally (42-3) a return to the turbulent scale passages of the earlier movements.
-The degree of invention Bach is able to call upon for such a short section of music (albeit repeated, in adapted form, from bar 60) is humbling.
+The degree of invention Bach is able to call upon for such a short section of music (repeated, albeit in adapted form, from bar 60) is humbling.

 Bar 35 followed by bar 39, thence bar 42.